 People Often See Claim Values Based on Their Perceptions

 Insurers, self-insured entities, and defense attorneys often downplay serious injuries as mild or insignificant.
-Their perceptions often rely on traditional factors, but also include personal biases.
+Their perceptions often rely on traditional factors but also include personal biases.
+These perceptions are important, as they guide evaluations and often become stumbling blocks during negotiations.

 - Injury seriousness: A claims adjuster as no problem accepting that multiple fractures, severe burns, and other visibly serious conditions generate extensive pain and suffering.
 That same individual won’t always accept that a soft tissue back injury or mild traumatic brain injury also causes long-term pain.
 Because they can’t see the injury, it sometimes affects their perception of value.